maheshsabnis/DxcJuly2021New/Readme.md

 Day 8: Date:28-july-2021
 1. When a View result for any exception based on action method, the error page will be displayed.
 When we comeback from erro page to the view that has thrown exception, the view should show the original data and the entry caused the error, must show error message beside it.

+Day 9: Date 39-July-2021
+1. Create a SearchAPI that will contain a method which will provided the Listing of EMployees based on DeptName
+2. Create a API that will contain a Post method to Create Department and EMployees with one-to-Many relations, means that for a single department multiple Employees will be created.
+This Post method will accept one deprtment object and multiple Employees for the dfeepartment.
+ Post(Dept,List<Employee>)

 USE [Company]